China channel barred from airing Eurovision

 - Second semi-final sees Russia eliminated

-A number of verified accounts on Chinese social media platform Weibo shared still images of the censored performances.
+A number of verified Weibo accounts shared still images of the censored performances.

 One account, The Voice of Homosexuality, said the broadcaster's decision to remove references to homosexuality was a "major step backwards".